Bear on golf course brings early end to women's tournament in Japan; "surprised" teen declared winner

 Golfers in Japan had more than just bunkers and water hazards to deal with when a bear sighting brought an early end to a tournament because of safety concerns, marking the second time in less than two weeks that wild animals have invaded a pro golf tournament.

-The final round of the Twinfields Ladies on the women's second-tier Step Up tour in central Japan was cancelled after a bear was spotted on the course on Saturday.
+The final round of the Twinfields Ladies on the women's second-tier Step Up tour in central Japan was canceled after a bear was spotted on the course on Saturday.

 The decision was taken to protect players and spectators, said organizers.